Global-Water-Security-Center/ClimateDataProcessingPipelines/R_pipelines/cmip6_data_download/README.md

 ## Overview

-This R-based pipeline facilitates the efficient downloading of climate data from the CMIP6 (Coupled Model Intercomparison Project Phase 6) dataset.
+This R-based pipeline facilitates the efficient downloading of climate data from the CMIP6 (Coupled Model Intercomparison Project Phase 6) dataset at both global and local scale.
 It is designed to help researchers, climate scientists, and data analysts easily access and organize climate data specific to their needs.
 The pipeline interfaces with the THREDDS Data Server provided by NASA's NCCS (NASA Center for Climate Simulation) to access the NEX-GDDP-CMIP6 data collection.

 ## Features

 - **Custom Data Retrieval**: Specify climate model, timeframe, ensemble member, and climate variable.
+- **Spatial Subsetting**: In addition downloading data based on a geographic bounding box is also possible
 - **Year Range Selection**: Focus on specific years to streamline the data collection process.
 - **Automated Batch Downloading**: Download multiple files automatically, saving time and effort.
 - **Organized Data Storage**: Specify output folders for easy data management and access.
 - **User-Friendly**: Simple and clear for users with basic to advanced programming skills.

+The `geoRflow_cmip6_data_download` enables the user to download data for the entire spatial extent which the dataset covers (usually global) and the `geoRflow_cmip6_spatial_subset_download` helps the user download the data based on a specific bounding box

 ## Data Source